ajbanjara/Wireshark/Thrift.md

 This structure contains some elements we are now accustomed to (a list of structures and an integer) but also structures as direct members of the structure we are currently preparing.
 In this case, the setup is even easier than the lists since we don’t have to define an ett tree for it.

-In the content definition of the `Batch` structure, we use directly the ett tree defined for the structure itself and the `.members` value is the `thrift_member_t` array describing the content of the inner structure.
+In the content definition of the `Batch` structure, we use directly the ett tree defined for the structure itself and the `.s.members` value is the `thrift_member_t` array describing the content of the inner structure.

 #### Add tracing.BatchSubmitResponse structure